Tips for Parents

 EMU attracts bright students from all over the world, and not every first-year student who excelled academically in high school will be an all-A student.
 Developing or refining the capacity to work independently and consistently and to demonstrate mastery can be more important than grades, as long as the student meets the basic academic requirements set out by the college.

-- If your child does experience difficulties at EMU, encourage him or her to take advantage of the wealth of resources available for students.
+- If your child does experience difficulties at EMU, encourage him or her to take advantage of the wealth of resources available for

-For academic issues, talking with the professor or academic adviser is probably the first step, but the Academic Support Center and Career Services are also both available to help.
+For academic issues, talking with the professor or academic adviser is probably the first step, but the Academic Success Center and Career Services are also both available to help.
 The Office of the Vice President for Student Life can assist with a variety of concerns.
 If your son or daughter could benefit from Counseling Services, Campus Pastors or Health Center services, these offices are located in the Wellness Suite in the University Commons.

 Information adapted and used with permission from Susan Landis Beck, Counseling Center, Goshen College.